Principles of Ergonomics: Designing with User Comfort in Mind

 Vibration has a serious impact on consumer health.
 Contacting vibrating tools may cause hand-arm vibration syndrome (HAVS).
 Therefore, designing products that use motors or vibrate while holding should consider this principle.
 For example, the motor part can be separated from the tool itself and connected to it using a cord instead.
 This reduces the vibration on the tool.

-10- Provide Good Lighting Conditions
+10- Provide Good Environmental Conditions

 The overall work environment should be comfortable and allow users or designers to have good lighting, fresh air, and enough space.
 In offices where computer screens are installed, the design of the light systems should avoid reflections caused by the polished computer screens.
+This principle focuses solely on the context of use and the environment that users are in while using the product or service.

 Conclusion

-Ergonomics’ aim to consider the user environment and behavior while using a specific design of a product.
-These principles should be applied in both physical and digital products.
-While the above principles provide general rules to follow while designing user-friendly products, special guidelines or consideration may be applied based on the product user experience and marketing research.
-Below is a list of books that cover the field of ergonomics in more details:
+Ergonomics aims to consider the user environment and behaviour while using a specific design of the product.
+These principles of ergonomics could be applied to both physical and digital products.
+While the above principles provide general rules to follow while designing user-friendly products, special guidelines or considerations may be applied based on the product user experience and marketing research.
+It is not necessary that the principles above apply to all designed products.
+Some principles may not be applicable in some designs.

 Dr Rafiq Elmansy